MicrosoftDocs/azure-docs/articles/billing/billing-consumption-api-overview.md

 ﻿---
-title: Azure Billing Consumption API Overview | Microsoft Docs
+title: Azure Consumption API Overview | Microsoft Docs
-description: Learn how Azure Billing Azure Consumption APIs give you programmatic access to cost and usage data for your Azure resources.
+description: Learn how Azure Consumption APIs give you programmatic access to cost and usage data for your Azure resources.
 services: ''
 documentationcenter: ''
 author: Erikre